ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 All tests passed and both versions produced identical trees.
 The forty-fixture geometric mean regressed **37.45%**, and peak RSS rose while the old and copied trees coexisted.
-The benchmark deleted each tree before the next parse, so the control could already rewind the complete arena.
+The benchmark deleted each tree before the next parse, so the control could already **rewind** the complete arena: reset its allocation cursor back to the start, freeing everything it held in one step.
 The collector copied every live syntax occurrence and reclaimed nothing useful.

 Negative 37.45% is not a subtle hint.
 It is a benchmark clearing its throat and asking everyone to leave.